 Appreciate the different perspectives that people may have; sometimes, there might not be one right answer or approach.

 How are you doing this?

 We want to create a safe space for an intimate dialogue.
-Most of the discussions will happen in a small group (7 - 8 participants), with some large group sharing.
+Most of the discussions happened in a small group (7 - 8 participants), with some large group sharing.

-The central questions we seek to explore during the sessions are:
+The central questions we sought to explore are:

 Date, Time : 24 Mar, 730pm - 10pm

 Date, Time :7 Apr, 730pm - 10pm

 In order to have constructive dialogue, we need to adhere to some simple rules.